fabriciobastian/ploopy-nano-scroll-button/README.md

 ### ploopyco_trackball_nano_rev1_001_E2-momentary-drag-scroll

-This is the one of that I am using.
+This is the one that I am using.
 It has momentary dragscroll, meaning that dragscroll is active while you hold the button.
-I have also increased the dragscroll divisors to 80, so the scroll is more controllable.
+I have also increased the dragscroll divisors to 80, so the scroll is more slower and more controllable.

 ### ploopyco_trackball_nano_rev1_001_E2-drag-scroll